FlipsideCrypto/fsc-evm/models/doc_descriptions/protocols/vertex.md

 {% docs vertex_symbol %}

 The specific Vertex product symbol, if it is a futures product it will have a -PERP suffix.

 {% enddocs %}

+{% docs vertex_deposit_apr %}

+The recorded deposit APR for the money market product in that hour.

+{% enddocs %}

+{% docs vertex_borrow_apr %}

+The recorded borrow APR for the money market product in that hour.

+{% enddocs %}

+{% docs vertex_tvl %}

+The sum total value locked for the money market product in that hour.

+{% enddocs %}